osmlab/atlas-checks/docs/checks/waterbodyAndIslandSizeCheck.md

         }
 ```

-If the object is a Relation, we must calculate the surfae area of each individual member.
+If the object is a Relation, we must calculate the surface area of each individual member.
 Similar to above, upon completion of surface area calculation, we can compare the members value to the configured maximum and minimum waterbody and island sizes.

 ```java
    private void getInvalidRelationMembers(final Set<RelationMember> relationMembers,